chrisguindon/chrisguindon.github.io/content/post/policy-update-eclipse-foundation-hosted-services-privacy-acceptable-usage-policy.md

 1. **Clearer Privacy and Security Guidelines** \
 The updated policy clarifies the responsibilities of service operators in managing personal information (PI) and ensuring compliance with global privacy regulations.
 This includes but not limited to:

-    * Ensuring proper anonymization of PI (e.g., IP anonymization in Google Analytics) and deleting it when no longer needed.
+    * Ensuring proper anonymisation of PI (e.g., IP anonymisation in Google Analytics) and deleting it when no longer needed.
     * Completing a Data Protection Impact Assessment (DPIA) to document how PI is collected, retained, and deleted.
     * Promptly reporting security breaches to the Eclipse Foundation’s Security Team at [security@eclipse-foundation.org](mailto:security@eclipse-foundation.org), with details on the nature and scope of the breach.